jpmens/check-mqtt/README.md

 # check-mqtt

 A [Nagios]/[Icinga] plugin for checking connectivity to an [MQTT] broker.
-Or with --ignoreip monitor an mqtt application.
+Or with --ignoreping monitor an mqtt application.

 This plugin connects to the specified broker and subscribes to a topic.
 Upon successful subscription, a message is published to said topic, and the plugin expects to receive that payload within `max_wait` seconds.